Baked Manicotti | Devon’s Marvelous Recipe

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.

-- You want the eggs to be at room temperature before making the batter, so take them out at least an hour before.
+- Take out the eggs an hour before making this recipe.
+You want the eggs to be at room temperature before making the batter.

-- You must let the crepe batter sit for at least a half hour before starting to cook it.
+- After making the crepe batter, it must sit for at least a half hour before starting to cook it.

-- You can use store bought pasta sauce (gravy) if you want, but homemade is so much better, and my Instant Pot Spaghetti Sauce recipe is super easy to make!
+- You can use store-bought pasta sauce if you want, but homemade is so much better, and my Instant Pot Spaghetti Sauce (made with or without Italian sausage) recipe is super easy to make!
+If you do get store-bought, marinara sauce is a great choice.

 - Also, while I’m on my soapbox, don’t use commercial cooking sprays; instead, use a natural cooking spray like this olive oil spray.